qwerfd2/Groove_Coaster_2_Server/README.md

 Asset download: [MEGA](https://mega.nz/folder/frxWHRrQ#v6tth7Zo5rrj9foDhGYCBA)

+If you'd like to upload it somewhere else and contribute the link, please contact #AnTcfgss or QQ 3421587952， thanks!

 Download common.zip and a platform of your choosing.
 Unzip them to the private server directory.

 The included installation package has been modified to facilitate easier connection.
 If you'd prefer the official installation package, please use the "Instruction for Use (for official client)".
 Note that it requires more setup.